KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_elementals_spirits_archetypes.md

 The Great Library of Patterns

-Here is a concise yet complete Pantheon of Archetypes, appearing across mythologies, psychology, and collective consciousness.
+What follows is a concise yet complete Pantheon of Archetypes, appearing across mythologies, psychology, and collective consciousness.
 These are universal.
 They recur everywhere.

 1. The Creator / Source